TharakaMadushankaWanshathilaka/24-25J-326/README.md

 The system identifies the disease type, provides detailed information, suggests treatments, and specifies a monitoring period.

 Monitoring through cameras, tracking recovery post-treatment

+- Feature 3

+  Automated fish feeders with programmable schedules.

+IOT based devices designed to dispense precise amounts of food at predetermined intervals.
+This ensures consistent and accurate feeding routines, reducing the risk of overfeeding or underfeeding the fish.